 Data was not collected in Summer 2019 for the Knowledge of Team Module Results due to miscommunications with the simulation set-up.
 Data was not collected for Summer 2020 for all three sets of scores due primarily to the fact that Summer 2020 term was fully remote (as a result of COVID-19), the Summer 2020 data is either: (1) not reliable due to all students not completing all parts of the simulation and related assignments or students not being fully prepared for the simulation and related assignments, or (2) was not collected due to a miscommunication with the simulation set-up.
 Therefore, no Summer 2020 data is included above for all three sets of scores.

-Teams' scores on the CAPSIM Capstone Simulation exceeded the criteria for success (above the 75th percentile) in three of the five semesters.
-It fell below the criteria in Summer 2023, but was above criteria the previous three semesters.
+Teams' scores on the CAPSIM Capstone Simulation exceeded the criteria for success (above the 75th percentile) in five of the seven semesters.
+It was above the criteria for success in the two most recent semesters.